kardianos/govendor/README.md

 When GO15VENDOREXPERIMENT=1 imports are copied to the vendor directory without rewriting their import paths.

+If you are NOT using the GO15VENDOREXPERIMENT and still using import path rewrites, then you can set the directory vendor packages go into with the GOVENDORFOLDER env variable.
+It defaults to GOVENDORFOLDER="internal".
 ```

 For example "govendor list +external" will tell you if there are any packages which